jmettraux/aachen/src/baa__intro.md

 <!-- </div.left-column> -->
 <!-- <div.right-column> -->

+Instant Action
+: TODO

 Level
 : A number from 1 to 6 or more denothing the character level of experience.

+Main Action
+: TODO

+Move Action
+: TODO

+On Turn Action
+: TODO

 Referee
-: gamemaster, loremaster, umpire, arbiter, wilderness lord, dungeon master, ...
+: Gamemaster, loremaster, umpire, arbiter, wilderness lord, dungeon master, ...

 Save Check
-: TODO
+: A last ditch attempt granted by the referee.
+: 1d20 + (_skill_ or _level_ or nothing) ≥ some `TC`

 Skill
-: TODO
+: A verb representing more of a _skill domain_ than a single skill.
+For example _Scout_ could cover the actual Sneak, Observe, etc... skills.

 Skill Check
-: TODO
+: A roll like 1d20 + some _skill_ ≥ some `TC`

 Target Class (TC)
 : An ability `TC` is equal to 21 - the ability score;